comp523-swayambhu-org/comp523-swayambhu/README.md

 <img width="754" alt="Screenshot 2023-11-19 at 3 25 13 PM" src="https://github.com/charlesma11/comp523-swayambhu/assets/73028566/a85ebb41-cd15-4006-b37c-ca9b8e71d5cf">

 Once open, you can edit the project like you would any other Unity project.

+# Deployment
+To theoretically deploy this app, use the same method as listed here: https://github.com/samrshi/swayambhu-523, but instead `rsync` the unity files into the `public/build` folder.

+# Other Notes
+If would like to bypass the process of downloading from google drive and this project remains active with many commits to the large unity files, I would highly recommend using git lfs and paying for a monthly subscription.
+This method would allow you to commit and deploy as needed without have the external storage system.